outdoorbits/little-backup-box/README.md

 <a href="gallery.md">Have a look at the gallery</a><br />
 <a href="resources.md">Web resources</a><br /><br />
 <h2>Features</h2>
-Some of the features of the web user interface are
+Some of the features of the box and the web user interface are
 <ul>
 	<li>
 		<b>automate backup from</b>